eighty20results/e20r-tracker/README.txt

 == ChangeLog ==

+= 0.8.9 =
+* Add survey rank fields to assignments
+* Use E20R_VERSION constant to version JavaScript and CSS files

 = 0.8.8 =
 * Fix: Prevent the daily assignment short code from bleeding into the actual post/page.
 * Fix: Only list assignments with a delay value == release_day for the article.